MehmetMHY/cha/README.md

 - **Estimate Tokens**: Option to estimate the token count for a file, string, or piped content.
 - **Answer Search**: Simple implementation of an Answer-Search engine similar to Perplexity AI's solution

+## Vision

+Cha is a simple tool that provides you with access to powerful AI models in your terminal while offering as many useful features as possible without getting too complicated.
+Think of it like Vim versus Emacs, focusing on simplicity rather than becoming its own ecosystem/environment.

 ## Getting Started

 ### Installation